You Can Backdoor Personalized Federated Learning: Attack Evaluation

-We compare our proposed methods with the black-box backdoor attack that poisons the training data and updates both the global and local parameters simultaneously to minimize the classification loss on both clean and poisoned samples~\cite{qin2023revisiting}.
+We compare \algo~ with the following baselines: \begin{itemize} \item Black-box Attack~\cite{qin2023revisiting}: This attack poisons the training data and updates both the feature encoder and classifier simultaneously to minimize the classification loss on both clean and poisoned samples, following standard local training without modification. \item Scaling Attack~\cite{bagdasaryan2020backdoor}: This attack scales its model updates before synchronization with the server.
+We set the scale factor to 5 in our experiments. \item DBA~\cite{xie2020dba}: This attack decomposes the global trigger into multiple parts and distributes them among multiple malicious clients. \end{itemize}